michaelmoy/yocto-BBB-simple/sato-sdk-chromium-A/conf/README.txt

 	aspell \
 	x11vnc"

-  The chromuim app is the browser that works. this build requires the app to be started from a terminal window with the commenad: chromium --no-sandbox
+  The chromuim app is the browser that is working in this build.
+This build requires the Browser app to be started from a terminal window with the command: chromium --no-sandbox

   The Layers to do this are: